 How is one supposed to keep moving forward when there’s delay?

 One night the Holy Spirit answered that exact question.
-Here’s what I learned:
+He must know I have a thing for acronyms because here’s what I learned:

 Put on some worship music and let your emotions splash into God’s lap.
 Cry it out!
 Crying releases what is pent up inside.
 Lay your disappointments at His feet in surrender.
 Then after you’ve poured out your heart, and you’re feeling empty, start worshipping Him because He is your king.
 Because you love Him.
 He will not leave you disappointed!
 He brings peace and encouragement in place of disappointment.